-Paper Source has some of the cutest wedding invitations, gifts, calendars, etc. I’ve ever seen.
+Paper Source has some of the prettiest templates, gifts, calendars, etc. I’ve ever seen.
 You need to check them out for your budget wedding invitations.
-They always have deals going on such as bulk discounts on envelopes and paper, so you can even get supplies for printing your own invites.
+They always have deals going on such as bulk discounts on envelopes and paper, so you can even get supplies for printing your invites.
 They have a massive collection of printable invites, as well.
-Check out their wedding invitations here.
+Check out their collection here.

 8. Basic Invite

-One of the simplest, yet easiest-to-use sources for cheap wedding invitations!
-Totally customizable and TONS of designs to choose from, and so affordable!
+One of the simplest, yet easiest-to-use sources for cheap invites!
+Customizable and TONS of designs to choose from, and so affordable!
 Check them out here.

 Who says you need to send paper invitations at all?
 I mean, I love paper invitations as much as the next person, but if you are seriously looking to cut costs, a place like The Paperless Post or Greenvelope are great alternatives.